FIUBAPOF Principles of Finance

 Course objectives

-The goal of the course is to explain basic principles of finance and features of financial system.
-The course is an introductory course for all economic majors.
-It covers topics as a conception of money and functions of money, a position and role of financial institutions, financial instruments, and financial markets in a financial system.
-It considers specific conditions of the Czech Republic transition onto a market economy and recent changes in European Union, respectively in the process of European monetary integration.
+The goal of the course is to explain basic features of financial system.
+It covers topics as a conception of money and functions of money, a position and role of financial institutions, financial instruments and financial markets in a financial system.
+The course accents current trends in financial integration and globalization.

 Syllabus